top of page

 Contact: www.maine.gov/ag/consumer

-Free, high-quality legal services are available to socially and economically qualified Maine residents age 60 and over.
+Provides free, high-quality legal services to socially and economically qualified residents age 60 and over and advocates for people facing challenges accessing Medicare benefits.
 The website links to a number of other legal service providers.

-Maine Board of Overseers of the Bar: Agency of the ME Supreme Judicial Court that processes complaints against lawyers, judges, and Guardians ad litem.
+Maine Board of Overseers of the Bar: Agency of the Maine Supreme Judicial Court that processes complaints against lawyers, judges, and Guardians ad litem.
 Contact: http://www.mebaroverseers.org/

 Provides free civil legal assistance to help individuals in their ability to meet basic human needs or to enforce basic human rights, including access to housing, food, income, safety, education, and healthcare.